apeiniger/bank-feed-convert/README.md

 Further support can be added by just creating an importer.

-## Exporting (Not Yet Implemented)
+## Exporting

-Furthermore the class will have different Exporters, so that you can convert the feeds into a format that is supported by other systems to which you want to import the feeds.
+Furthermore the class has different Exporters, so that you can convert the feeds into a format that is supported by other systems to which you want to import the feeds.

+Currently the following export formats are supported:
+- QIF